How the CRJ900 fits into the CRJ story

 Why it branches from the family

-The CRJ900 is treated as the representative branch because it captures the branch that best represents the family’s mature network role.
+The CRJ900 stands out within the Bombardier CRJ family because it captures the branch that best represents the family’s mature network role.

 Fact rows